-Austin College is approved by the Veterans Administration (VA) to certify eligible students for educational benefits.
-There are various programs available for veterans and their dependents.
-To learn more about the various programs available, visit the Veterans Affairs Benefits website.
+Austin College is approved by the Veterans Administration (VA) to certify eligible students for educational benefits and is approved to participate in the Department of Defense Tuition Assistance Program.
+There are various programs available for veterans and their dependents as well as active-duty military personnel.
+To learn more about the various programs available, visit the Veterans Affairs Benefits website or the website for each military branch’s tuition assistance program.

 Applying for Veterans Educational Benefits

-In order to receive education benefits under the New Post 9/11 or other Montgomery GI Bill Programs students must complete an application.
-The application form can be done on-line (see How to Apply for Benefits Online on this page), by contacting the VA certifying official in the Registrar’s Office at Austin College, email@example.com, to have a form sent to you, or by calling 1-888-GI BILL-1 (888.442.4551) to have the application mailed to you.
+In order to receive education benefits under the New Post 9/11 or other Montgomery GI Bill® Programs students must complete an application.
+The application form can be done online (see How to Apply for Benefits Online below) or by calling 1-888-GI BILL-1 (888.442.4551) to have the application mailed to you.

-Once this application is processed the Veterans Administration Office notifies applicants by mail whether they qualify for benefits or not.
+Once this application is processed the Veterans Administration Office notifies applicants whether they qualify for benefits or not.

 A “Certificate of Eligibility” is sent to those students who qualify.
 This certificate tells the veteran students how many months of entitlement they will receive and when their benefits expire.
-Students must bring a copy of their Certificate of Eligibility to the school in order to receive monthly benefit amounts.
+Students must email or bring a physical copy of their Certificate of Eligibility to the school by the first week of classes for the term in order to receive the benefit.

 - Once you submit your application we recommend that you print a copy for your records; doing so may save you time and money!